SUNET/eduid-backend/doc/microservice-development.rst

 user interactions provoke changes in the central store, and from the store they are passed to the components, that, when needed, are re-rendered, modifying the UI.
-So, a particular state of the store determines a particular state of the UI, and any change in the UI must necessarily be known by the store.
+So, a particular state of the store determines a particular state of the UI, and any change in the UI should be known by the store.

 Components have properties (`props`), as the data that determines their own state and behaviour.
 The value of those properties has 2 possible origins.
 First,